elastic/apm/specs/agents/otel-distribution.md

 These metrics are usually captured using the collector running locally but in case where no collector is present, or a centralized collector is used then the user might opt in to also collect those.

-Those metrics are not captured by default to prevent duplicated metrics when they are also captured by a collector.
+These metrics are not captured by default in order to prevent duplicated metrics when they are also captured by a collector.

 TODO : add link to supported platforms and respective implementations TODO : add the configuration option name to enable those